jgauchia/ESPCompuTone/README.md

 Please install first [PlatformIO](http://platformio.org/) open source ecosystem for IoT development compatible with **Arduino** IDE and its command line tools (Windows, MacOs and Linux).
 Also, you may need to install [git](http://git-scm.com/) in your system.

-After the first run, load the icons and assets with:
+Before the first run, load the icons and assets with:

 ```bash
 pio run --target uploadfs